-- (a) clean earth-moving machinery of soil and vegetation prior to entering and leaving the area to be cleared; - (b) ensure that no known weed-affected soil, mulch, fill or other material is brought into the area to be cleared; - (c) restrict the movement of machines and other vehicles to the limits of the areas to be cleared;
+- (a) clean earth-moving machinery of soil and vegetation prior to entering and leaving the area to be cleared; - (b) ensure that no known weed-affected soil, mulch, fill or other material is brought into the area to be cleared; and - (c) restrict the movement of machines and other vehicles to the limits of the areas to be cleared.

-7. Vegetation Management
+9. Vegetation Management

-- (a) where practicable the Permit Holder shall avoid clearing riparian vegetation; and - (b) where a watercourse or drainage line is to be impacted by clearing, the Permit Holder shall ensure that the existing surface flow is maintained, or reinstated downstream into existing natural drainage lines.
+- (a) where practicable the Permit Holder shall avoid clearing riparian vegetation; and - (b) where a watercourse is to be impacted by clearing, the Permit Holder shall maintain the existing surface flow where practicable.

-8. Retain vegetative material and topsoil, revegetation and rehabilitation
+10. Retain vegetative material and topsoil, revegetation and rehabilitation